ZackFra/Salesforce-Moxygen/README.md

 #### public void reset()

-Resets the tracking on queries and DML operations, does NOT reset the mock database.
-This is used to reset the mock database after building out any required test data.
+Resets the tracking on queries and DML operations, does NOT reset the mock database records.
+This is used to reset the queried and DML after building out any required test data.

 #### public void resetDML()